Healthier body care

-PCC adopted the standards of the Natural Products Association (NPA) to protect our interests as health-conscious consumers.
-In 2010 the NPA created a list of ingredients not acceptable in products labeled "natural."
+PCC adopted standards to protect our interests as health-conscious consumers.
+In the interest of transparency, we have posted a list of ingredients not acceptable in our products.
 It includes suspected carcinogens, hormone disruptors, and ingredients with other health risks.
 (See chart on right)

-We're also welcoming back brands that have reformulated to meet NPA standards.
+We're also welcoming back brands that have reformulated to meet our standards.
 Kiss My Face, for instance, has reformulated its liquid soaps, bath and shower gels, and shaving creams.
-Desert Essence has reformulated products that previously didn't meet NPA standards.
+Desert Essence has reformulated products that previously didn't meet the standards.
 Avalon Organics has reformulated most of its line and is working on the rest.

 Without the diligence of our merchandisers and support from PCC shoppers like you, this wouldn't have happened.
 We want cleaner, safer products and we need your continued support to keep them on our shelves.

-In categories of products, such as toothpaste, that may contain an ingredient that doesn't meet NPA standards, we provide choices.
-The ingredient sodium laurel sulfate (SLS), for example, does not meet NPA standards and is pervasive in toothpaste, shampoo and deodorant.
+In categories of products, such as toothpaste, that may contain an ingredient that doesn't meet our standards, we provide choices.
+The ingredient sodium laurel sulfate (SLS), for example, does not meet our standards and is common in toothpaste, shampoo and deodorant.
 SLS is not in any shampoos at PCC or the vast majority of toothpaste brands we sell, such as Comvita, Coral White, Desert Essence, Ecodent, Essential Oxygen, Heritage, Kiss My Face, Nature's Answer, Organix, Nature's Gate and Burt's Bees.
 Most Tom's of Maine toothpastes still contain SLS, except the ones labeled Clean & Gentle.

 About the standard

-The standard also states that a company must be fully transparent, listing its ingredients "accurately and truthfully."
+Our standard states that a company must be transparent, listing its ingredients "accurately and truthfully."
 This is not standard practice in the industry.

 It's good so many natural choices are available, given the growing body of research showing that chemicals in conventional products can have serious negative health impacts.